Manuel123cool/tutorials/SwiftUI/main.md

         LinkView()
     }
     .navigationTitle("Title")
+    .navigationBarItems(trailing: View)
 }
 ```
 NavigationView is the current view.
 Or this view you get back when returning.
-NaviationLink specifies destination and style of a link. naviagationTitle makes a title for the current view and a link name to get back from the destination view.
+NaviationLink specifies destination and style of a link. naviagationTitle makes a title for the current view and a link name to get back from the destination view. navigationBarItems add a view into the navigation bar.

 Modifier for NavigationView:
 * accentColor(.black) sets color of get back link